 If the deceased has opted for the right that his/her will is subject to UK law, evidence of this must be provided to the notaire and it will be required for the will to be translated into French by an accredited translator, lists of whom can be obtained either from the mairie or at Traducteurs Assermentés.

 If the deceased was receiving a French pension, within one week, the surviving spouse is obliged to contact the pension office and may be eligible to receive a spouse's pension, called a ‘pension de réversion’.

 Where the deceased was receiving an English State Pension, the Pensions and Overseas Benefits Directorate of the Department of Work and Pensions must be informed, with as much detail as possible (name; date of birth and death; address; NI number; pension reference number as well as the spouse’s details).

-The bereavement payment may be claimed up to 12 months from the date of death, BUT the bereavement allowance must be claimed within 3 months.
+The bereavement payment may be claimed up to 12 months from the date of death.

 The surviving spouse of a person working in France or one who is registered unemployed or claiming disability benefits may be entitled to a temporary benefit under the French system from the CAF (Caisse d’allocations Familiales) called a ‘allocation de veuvage’.
 However, this does not apply to PACS or British civil partners.